Editorial: Little big things

 Worldwide Developers Conference.
 Macworld’s Jason Snell is already on record with his

-feature “wish list,”
+feature “wish list,” and a

-from his readers.
+follow-up list from his readers.
 I’m looking forward to the unveiling, too, but I’ve recently gained a new perspective: Don’t forget to think small.

 Long ago and far away, in Mac OS X 10.1 days, I investigated the Summarize function in the Services offered in the Applications menu.
 Its results were pretty poor, so I filed and forgot it.
 But an article by Katie Hafner of The New York Times, about the